-Reaction: an aldehyde + FMNH2 + O2 = a carboxylate + FMN + H2O + hν
+Reaction: a long-chain aldehyde + FMNH2 + O2 = a long-chain fatty acid + FMN + H2O + hν

-Other name(s): bacterial luciferase; aldehyde monooxygenase; luciferase; Vibrio fischeri luciferase; alkanal,reduced-FMN:oxygen oxidoreductase (1-hydroxylating, luminescing); alkanal,FMNH2:oxygen oxidoreductase (1-hydroxylating, luminescing); alkanal monooxygenase (FMN); aldehyde,FMNH2:oxygen oxidoreductase (1-hydroxylating, luminescing)
+Other name(s): aldehyde monooxygenase; luciferase; Vibrio fischeri luciferase; alkanal,reduced-FMN:oxygen oxidoreductase (1-hydroxylating, luminescing); alkanal,FMNH2:oxygen oxidoreductase (1-hydroxylating, luminescing); alkanal monooxygenase (FMN); aldehyde,FMNH2:oxygen oxidoreductase (1-hydroxylating, luminescing)

-Comments: The reaction sequence involves incorporation of a molecule of oxygen into reduced FMN bound to the enzyme, forming luciferase peroxyflavin.
+Comments: The reaction sequence starts with the incorporation of a molecule of oxygen into reduced FMN bound to the enzyme, forming luciferase peroxyflavin.
 The peroxyflavin interacts with an aliphatic long-chain aldehyde, producing a highly fluorescent species believed to be luciferase hydroxyflavin.
-The enzyme is highly specific for reduced FMN, and for long-chain aliphatic aldehydes with eight carbons or more.
+The enzyme is highly specific for reduced FMN and for long-chain aliphatic aldehydes with eight carbons or more.
 The highest efficiency is achieved with tetradecanal. cf. EC 18.104.22.168, dinoflagellate luciferase.

 3. Hastings, J.W. and Presswood, R.P.
 Bacterial luciferase: FMNH2-aldehyde oxidase.
 Methods Enzymol.
 53 (1978) 558-570.
 [PMID: 309549]